 Here is a list of all of the amino acids:

 - aspartic acid

 Conditional amino acids

-You need to consume all amino acids at each meal to make a complete protein?
+Do you need to consume all amino acids at each meal to make a complete protein?

 Here’s a little bit more science if you’re interested.
 Just like we talked about in Carbohydrates, part I and part II, proteins have different molecular structures.
 Proteins can be found as primary, secondary, tertiary, or quaternary structures all of which have different bonds, groupings, and ultimately structures, and remember amino acids are what build these!
 Primary structures are simply a linear amino acid sequence, secondary is a regular substructure containing alpha-helix and beta-strand, tertiary structure is a 3 dimensional structure, and quaternary is the largest and most complex structure.
 Okay mini science lesson is over, but here’s a little picture depicting proteins!

 There are many ways to measure how protein is digested and utilized in our bodies such as Biological Value (BV), Protein Efficiency Value (PEV), Protein Digestibility Corrected Amino Acid Score (PDCCA), and Bioavailability Score.
-For most of us, I don’t think these need to be on your radar, but know they’re out there.
+For most of us, I don’t think these need to be on your radar but know they’re out there.
 The main point is that different food sources of protein result in different absorption.
-As you can guess, animal proteins such as eggs, beef, chicken, fish contain high amounts of protein and are also more bioavailable; but this doesn’t mean you can only achieve high protein bioavailability with these foods.
+As you can guess, animal proteins such as eggs, beef, chicken, fish contain high amounts of protein and are also more bioavailable, but this doesn’t mean you can only achieve high protein bioavailability with these foods.